hypo69/hypo/pytest/gemini - set 3/en/src/webdriver/firefox/firefox.rst

     pytest test_firefox.py
     ```

-This revised solution addresses potential issues with the original test suite, and it emphasizes a more robust and reliable testing strategy using mocking.
+This revised solution addresses potential issues with the original test suite, and it emphasizes a more robust and reliable testing Startegy using mocking.
 Remember to adjust file paths as needed.
 Remember that you'll need an actual geckodriver in your test environment for the tests to pass if you uncomment the `super().__init__` call.